rikukissa/angular-test-examples/README.md

 * I'm assuming you are already using browserify (but everything works fine without it)

 ## Some background
 Majority of search result about unit testing Angular.js apps is about how to do it by using test frameworks that run the tests in a real browser.
-Even though it's great to be able to test your code in multiple platform, in my opinion it creates a lot of boilerplate code and makes it hard to run the tests in, for instance a CI-server.
+Even though it's great to be able to test your code in multiple platforms, in my opinion it creates a lot of boilerplate code and makes it hard to run the tests in, for instance a CI-server.

 In most cases I just want to include a module from my code to my tests, call methods from the module and do assertions to assure that everything is working properly.